 RHODE ISLAND ETHICS COMMISSION

-Advisory Opinion No. 2025-27
+Advisory Opinion No. 2025-28

 Approved: April 8, 2025

-Re: Jane Duran
+Re: Anthony Girardi

 QUESTION PRESENTED:

-The Petitioner, a member of the Bonnet Shores Fire District Council, a quasi-municipal elected position, who is also a member of the Bonnet Shores Charter Revision Committee, a quasi-municipal appointed position, and who in her private capacity owns a condominium unit at the Bonnet Shores Beach Club, seeks guidance from the Ethics Commission regarding whether she may participate in fire district council discussions and decision-making relating to proposed amendments to the charter and its definition of who is eligible to vote in the district, given that she participated in the charter committee's discussions and recommendations to the fire district council regarding potential changes to the voting franchise, and is required to pay a special assessment by the beach club to help cover any future legal expenses incurred by the beach club to protect the current voting rights of beach club condominium owners.
+The Petitioner, a member of the Bonnet Shores Fire District Council, a quasi-municipal elected position, who in his private capacity owns a condominium unit at the Bonnet Shores Beach Club, a private condominium association located in the fire district, seeks guidance from the Ethics Commission regarding whether he may participate in fire district council discussions and decision-making relating to proposed amendments to the charter and its definition of who is eligible to vote in the district, given that he is required to pay a special assessment by the beach club to help cover any future legal expenses incurred by the beach club to protect the current voting rights of beach club condominium owners.

 RESPONSE: